lunaprise/Lunaprise/README.md

 Recognizing the top leaders of the past century.
 Notable Names inscribed into the hall of fame onto the metallic disks of the Lunaprise,  include SpaceX Founder Elon Musk, Thomas Edison, Nickoli Tesla,  President Donald J. Trump, Mother Theresa, Queen Elizabeth, Dr. Martin Luther King, President John F. Kennedy, Olympian Jesse Owens, President Ronald Reagan,  Theodore Roosevelt, Thomas Edison;  a total of 100 of the most influential persons in 100 past years are recognized and an additional list of 100 top influencers and key opinion leaders are inscribed into the Lunar Hall of Fame, along
 100 top Web 3.0/cryptocurrency pioneers including Satoshi Nakamoto, whose innovation makes it possible to authenticate earth artifacts, collectibles and art assets linked to the Lunaprise Archive on the Moon.
 ![image](https://github.com/user-attachments/assets/10016f5c-16cd-4d49-85c0-31ac41f1ba14)
+#OTHER PROJECTS NOT LUSTED AS PART OF THE "222" CURATED ART PROJECTS:

 #Cryptopunk entire initial collectibles. considered the "OG" project of digital collectibles.